India Must Stop Campaign To Suppress Political Activists, Intimidate Kashmiris: FO Spox - UrduPoint

 India Must Stop Campaign To Suppress Political Activists, Intimidate Kashmiris: FO Spox

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st May, 2024) Pakistan on Friday reiterated its call for India to stop its ongoing campaign to suppress political activists and intimidate the Kashmiri public in the Indian Illegally Occupied Jammu and Kashmir.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Jun, 2024) Pakistan on Friday reiterated its call for India to stop its ongoing campaign to suppress political activists and intimidate the Kashmiri public in the Indian Illegally Occupied Jammu and Kashmir (IIOJK).

 "The headquarters of the All Parties Hurriyat Conference in Srinagar also remains sealed.
 India must stop its ongoing campaign to suppress political activists and intimidate the Kashmiri public.
 The people of Jammu and Kashmir should be able to freely exercise their right to self-determination as enshrined in the relevant UN Security Council resolutions," the Foreign Office spokesperson Mumtaz Zahra Baloch said at her weekly press briefing here.